 The shape has four equal sides, indicating it could be a square or a rhombus.

-By mastering the properties and classifications of 2D shapes, students will enhance their problem-solving skills and prepare effectively for the 11-plus examination.
+By mastering the properties and classifications of 2D shapes, students will be well-prepared for the geometry section of the 11-plus Mathematics exam.